kemgp/TideTrace/README.md

 ## A. Foundation & Architecture ##
 ## v1.0 — Initial Prototype ##

-Built the clickable 3-role prototype (User, Moderator, Admin) from the approved flowcharts.
+Built the (User, Moderator, Admin) from the approved flowcharts.
 It covers the full journey: login, dashboard, traces, tides, contributions, notifications, and settings.
 All roles share one simulated data layer, so actions in one role visibly affect the others.
 For example, a user's submitted trace appears instantly in the moderator's review queue.
 A confirmation modal and toast system gives feedback for every action.

 ## v1.1 — Homepage & Navigation ##
 Added the homepage directly into it so the flow starts from a public landing page.
 It includes the hero, mission, feature pillars, impact stats, and call-to-action sections.
 The navigation bar was upgraded with icons next to each link and stays centered at the top.
 When logged out, visitors see the public nav with Log in and Join buttons.
 The homepage CTAs are flow-aware, sending users to login or straight into the app depending on their state.